hyperledger/besu-docs/docs/HowTo/Configure/FreeGas.md

 transaction cost.

 In many private networks, network participants run the validators and do not require gas as an incentive.
-Networks that do not require gas as an incentive usually configure the gas price to be zero (that is, make the gas free).
+Networks no require gas as an incentive usually configure the gas price to be zero (that is, make the gas free).
 Some private networks might allocate Ether and use a non-zero gas price to limit resource use.

 !!! tip